Troy-Web-Consulting/OKIES-ITD-Task-Automation/README.md

 ## IMPORTANT things to note:
   - This Script currently only automates IDT forms of [this permutation](docs/curPer.png).
 Let me know of any otherones that would be helpful to test
+  - This iteration of the automation automatically populates a well bore of [this type](docs/well-bore.png) under '7.
+Features and Cement'
   - you can run multiple at a time by just starting a new terminal tab and following instruction #1
     - [here is a cool bash script that runs uat/test every 30 minutes automatically](bash/onTimer.sh)
       - requires changing cd command to run; also may only work on mac